 - Do I have the right staff to support it?

-- What services providers can offer connectivity?
+- What service providers can offer high-performance hybrid connectivity?